nmatare/kolotoc/README.md

 This chart uses the [Helm Package Manager](https://helm.sh/) to setup a Kubernetes managed cluster which deploys a distributed ring-all-reduce neural network training framework [(Horovod)](https://eng.uber.com/horovod/) alongside a flexible task scheduling system [(Dask)](https://dask.org/)

 [Kolotoc](https://cs.wikipedia.org/wiki/Koloto%C4%8D) creates a [ring all-reduce](https://www.cs.fsu.edu/~xyuan/paper/09jpdc.pdf) network as Kubernetes statefulsets.
 Each rank in the ring-all-reduce network is referred to as a "Tower".
-Towers are connected to the dask network via "Sentinel" dask-workers who simply monitor the state of the machine-node during training.
+[Dask-workers](https://distributed.dask.org/en/latest/worker.html) may be deployed on each tower either during cluster creation via the `--num-dask-workers` paramater, or dynamically when `mpirun` programs are called.

 Kolotoc creates a scheduler node outside of the ring-all-reduce-network as a Kubernetes deployment.
 The scheduler node serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Dask Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).

-Finally, Kolotoc creates "Carriers" or machine nodes that deploy [dask-workers](https://distributed.dask.org/en/latest/worker.html) as as statefulsets equally proportional to the number of logical cores.

 Some helpful commands:
 * `goto tower 0` -  Go to tower zero (rank-zero)
-* `goto carrier 0` -  Go to carrier zero (dask-workers on carrier zero)
-* `repo checkout master`  - Switch to master branch across all machine nodes (towers and carriers)
+* `repo checkout master`  - Switch to master branch across all machine nodes
-* `repo update master` - Update the repository across all machine nodes (towers and carriers)
+* `repo update master` - Update the repository across all machine nodes

 ## Prerequisites